akhilajanagam799/Simple-Auction/Simple-Auction-System-main/README.md

 ## Auction Contract:

--Constructor: Initializes the auction with a creator, item name, starting bid, and duration.
+**Constructor**: Initializes the auction with a creator, item name, starting bid, and duration.
 Validates inputs to prevent invalid setups.
 -placeBid: Allows users to bid, refunding the previous bidder if applicable.
 Uses a minimum increment (0.1 ETH) to ensure competitive bidding.
 Protected by nonReentrant to prevent reentrancy attacks.
 -endAuction: Only the creator can end the auction after the deadline, setting a 7-day confirmation period.
 This ensures the seller has control over the auction's conclusion.
 -confirmReceipt: The highest bidder confirms item receipt, transferring funds to the seller.
 Restricted to the bidder and requires the auction to be ended.